FireScroll/FireScroll/README.md

 # FanoutDB

 The unkillable KV database with unlimited read throughput.

+Perfect for configuration management at scale where you want global low-latency reads without caching or cold first reads.

 <!-- TOC -->
 * [FanoutDB](#fanoutdb)